Choose another writer in this calendar:

 Malleson's autobiography, Three-a-Penny (1940), was published under the name Anne Meredith.
-It dealt with her childhood, struggle with poverty, development of her literary interests, women's rights, and her life as a popular writer.
-"I like being a writer," she once said in an interview, "which is just as well, as I clearly could not be anything else."
-Malleson's short stories appeared from the 1940s in several anthologies, and such periodicals as Ellery Queen's Mystery Magazine and The Saint.
+It dealt with her childhood, struggle with poverty, development of her literary interests, women's rights, and her life as a writer, whose average sales were 1,250 copies.
+"I like being a writer," she said, "which is just as well, as I clearly could not be anything else."
+(Three-a-Penny: Radio 4 Book of the Week, 2019) Malleson's short stories appeared from the 1940s in several anthologies, and such periodicals as Ellery Queen's Mystery Magazine and The Saint.
 Among these was 'The Mills of God', a poignant and heartbreaking crime story about abortion (EQMM, April 1969).
 Also the short story 'Fifty Years After', written under the name of Anthony Gilbert, dealt with the theme.
 "Salts of lemon was a common way out of trouble for girls who'd fallen into it.
 Easy to come by – you said you wanted it to clean a straw hat – a penn'orth or two-penn'orth over the counter and no questions asked." (from Ellery Queen's Murdercade, 1976) One of her stories, 'A True Account', was adapted for Alfred Hitchcock Presents in 1959 and another, 'You'll Be the Death of Me' for The Alfred Hitchcock Hour in 1963.

 Malleson was an early member of the British Detection Club, and she also served as its General Secretary.
 The Club had been formed by Anthony Berkeley, Agatha Christie, Dorothy L. Sayers, and other leading British mystery writers 1930.
 The meetings were held at various restaurants in London, where the members would "discuss various plots and schemes of crime."
 Malleson was often seen in the company of John Dickson Carr, John Street and Sayers.
 She once complained that Carr "is the world's worst correspondent".
-Sayers addressed her in letters as "Anthony Gilbert".
+(Masters of the "Humdrum" Mystery: Cecil John Charles Street, Freeman Wills Crofts, Alfred Walter Stewart, and the British Detective Novel, 1929-1961 by Curtis Evans, 2012, p.
+89) Sayers addressed her in letters as "Anthony Gilbert".
 During the Blitz on London, which was not good time for Dinners, she helped to keep up the activities of the Club with Sayers.
 Noteworthy, while the Crime Queens (Christie, Sayers and Ngaio Marsh) have dominated studies on Golden Age mysteries, Malleson's work has remained unjustly neglected.

 Series characters: traditional sleuth, the politician Scott Egerton, and the beer-drinking Cockney barrister Arthur G. Crook, an overweight detective like Nero Wolfe.
 Crook drives in Rolls Royce and comes on stage when it is time to solve the case.
 He lives in London on Brandon street and is addicted to bright brown, off-the-rack suits.
-His chaotic office is situated at the top of a shabby building in a disreputable part of the town. - For further reading: A Catalogue of Crime by Jacques Barzun and Wendell Hertig Taylor (1971); World Authors 1950-1970, ed. by John Wakeman (1975); Encyclopedia of Mystery and Detection, ed. by Chris Steinbrunner and Otto Penzler (1976); Twentieth Century Mystery and Crime Writers, ed. by John M. Reilly (1985); Encyclopedia Mysteriosa by William L. DeAndrea (1997); Discovering the Family of Miles Malleson 1888-1969 by Andrew Malleson (2012)
+His chaotic office is situated at the top of a shabby building in a disreputable part of the town. - For further reading: A Catalogue of Crime by Jacques Barzun and Wendell Hertig Taylor (1971); 'Malleson, Lucy Beatrice,' in World Authors 1950-1970, ed. by John Wakeman (1975); Encyclopedia of Mystery and Detection, ed. by Chris Steinbrunner and Otto Penzler (1976); 'Gilbert, Anthony' by Jane S. Bakerman, in Twentieth Century Mystery and Crime Writers, ed. by John M. Reilly (1985); 'Gilbert.
+Anthony,' in Encyclopedia Mysteriosa by William L. DeAndrea (1997); Discovering the Family of Miles Malleson 1888-1969 by Andrew Malleson (2012)